HL7/fhir-shorthand/input/pagecontent/sushi.md

 * Eliminate parsing (syntax) errors first.
 * Most error messages include a file name and line number.
 This should pinpoint the source of the error.
-* Don't be discouraged by the number of errors, since a single correction can silence multiple errors.
-* SUSHI should always exit gracefully, but there is a possibility for the SUSHI process to crash if there is an unanticipated error.
-Usually this is not a cause for concern, and fixing errors reported prior to the abnormal exit might result in a successful run.
-If not, please report the issue using the SUSHI issue tracker.
+* SUSHI should always exit gracefully.
+If SUSHI crashes, please report the issue using the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).

 ### Creating the IG